ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R2.4** RPP MUST use the existing HTTP status codes and MUST define application level status codes and map these to HTTP status codes.
 RPP MUST NOT redefine existing HTTP status code semantics and when overloading (generic) HTTP status codes with multiple RPP status codes, the provided RPP status code MUST be used by the client to determine the exact nature of the problem.

-**R2.5** RPP MUST support deployment architectures where intermediary proxies route client requests to multiple backend servers (e.g., different TLD registries).
+**R2.5** RPP MUST support deployment architectures where intermediary proxies route client requests to multiple backend servers (e.g., different TLD Registries).
 The protocol MUST enable routing decisions based on URL patterns and HTTP headers, maintaining statelessness and allowing proxies to operate without parsing request bodies.

 # REST

 **R3.1** RPP architecture MUST use the principles of the [@!REST] architectural style.
-A RPP server MUST conform to at least level 2 of the [@!RICHARDSON] Maturity Model (RMM).
+A RPP Server MUST conform to at least level 2 of the [@!RICHARDSON] Maturity Model (RMM).

 **R3.2** RPP architecture MUST follow Resource-Oriented Architecture [@!ROI].